 USC Viterbi bootcamp currently offers part-time schedules, which work well for most students and allow you to attend classes while holding down a full-time gig.
 As a USC bootcamp student, you’ll be in class ten hours a week and will complete the entire course in twenty-four weeks.
 Your classes are held on Monday and Wednesday evenings and Saturday mornings to allow working folks to attend.

 The USC bootcamp was developed through a partnership between the university and Trilogy Education Services.
-To find out more on Trilogy, take a listen to this episode of the Breaking into Startups podcast.
-It features a conversation with Trilogy founder and CEO Dan Somer and looks at where he sees alternative education going in the future.
 Because coding bootcamps have gained increased attention, people have started to look at the schools’ curricula, which can be quite different depending on the school you attend.

 USC Bootcamp Job Placement